Khloe Terae Poses Nude With Her Legs Spread And Remarks On The View

 Over 7,600 fans double-tapped the screen in the first several hours after the sultry post was uploaded.

 Khloe was vertically centered in front of a vast background that was nothing short of stunning.
-She geotagged her location on a tropical island in the Caribbean, and appeared to be sunning herself at a luxurious resort complete with a huge, rectangular infinity pool overlooking an empty bay.
+According to her geotag, she was at Saint Thomas in the U.S. Virgin Islands, and she appeared to be sunning herself at a luxurious resort complete with a huge, rectangular infinity pool overlooking an empty bay.

-Her wavy blonde tresses spilled halfway down her back, and a smattering of vivid pink and blue flowers were interwoven throughout.
+Her wavy blond tresses spilled halfway down her back, and a smattering of vivid pink and blue flowers was interwoven throughout.

 Khloe’s Instagram supporters couldn’t get enough of the post, and at the time of this writing, hundreds of people had flooded the comments section with suggestive responses to her coquettish caption.
 A string of fellow social media models also flirtatiously voiced their affection.